 Degree programs for physician assistants (PAs) are typically offered at the master's degree level and consist of supervised clinical training, laboratory work and classroom instruction.
-Top programs can be found at Yale University, an Ivy league school.
-The University of Florida and The George Washington University, a leading national university, also provide top-notch training for physician assistants.
-Eligible graduate must also pass the Physician Assistant National Certifying Examination (PANCE) in order to work professionally in the field.
+Strong programs can be found at Yale University, the University of Florida, Emory University, and George Washington University, all of which provide top-notch training for physician assistants.
+Graduates of a PA program must also pass the Physician Assistant National Certifying Examination (PANCE) in order to work professionally in the field.

-In 2015, Yale University ranked third among national universities by U.S. News & World Report.
+In 2017, Yale University ranked third among national universities according to U.S. News & World Report.
 The university offers a Master of Medical Science through its physician associate program.
-This 28-month course of study helps students acquire clinical and research skills through lectures, discussion groups and clerkships.
+This 28-month program helps students acquire clinical and research skills through lectures, discussion groups and clerkships.
 In addition to coursework in anatomy and physiology, aspiring professionals learn about clinical care standards, surgical assisting, pharmacology and preventive medicine.

 At Yale University, classroom studies are supplemented with hands-on training and lab work in suturing and dissecting; students also participate in PA role-playing activities.
 Original research activities and completion of a master's thesis are also part of the program.

-The Princeton Review ranked the University of Florida as one of the best colleges in the U.S. for 2015.
 Students who have completed a bachelor's degree can apply to the 2-year Master of Physician Assistant Studies program.
 The first year is devoted to didactic learning, while the second year consists entirely of clinical training rotations in emergency, intensive or primary care; obstetrics and gynecology; pediatrics; surgery or psychiatry.
-The first-time PANCE pass rate for graduates was 100% in 2014, compared with the national average of 95%.
+The first-time PANCE pass rate for University of Florida graduates averaged 99% for the period 2011- 2015.